 Using the Window Clings as Pet Treat Jar Stickers

-These DIY window clings clings will stick to most smooth surfaces, including windows.
-I’d strongly recommend using with caution and limiting these to surfaces that won’t be harmed or create issues if removal becomes difficult.
-Trust issues as noted in my opening comments.
+These DIY window clings will stick to most smooth surfaces, including windows.
+But user beware!
+I’d strongly recommend applying with caution and limiting these to surfaces that won’t be harmed or create issues if removal becomes difficult.
+I wouldn’t use them on my windows!
+Trust issues as noted in my caution above comments.